-This past fall, while I was watching post-season baseball on TBS (yes, you read that correctly) the network bombarded viewers with promos for a new sitcom, The Ground Floor.
-But rather than being annoyed I found myself enchanted by its young star, 26-year-old Skylar Astin.
+This past fall (in 2013), while I was watching post-season baseball on TBS (yes, you read that correctly) the network bombarded viewers with promos for a new sitcom, The Ground Floor.
+But rather than being annoyed, I found myself enchanted by its young star, 26-year-old Skylar Astin.
 I wasn't familiar with him from his previous work on the stage (Spring Awakening) or screen (Pitch Perfect), and until I Googled him for this post I thought he was the brother of Sean Astin (Lord of the Rings) and son of Patti Duke Astin.
 Perhaps because the show has a completely hetero, boy meets girl premise, I find myself amused, as perhaps only a gay man could be, by its tagline, "Contrasting the top and the bottom".

 Skylar inspired me to write a post of appreciation about a number of other actors who can make even a weak series somewhat salvageable.
 They're listed below.
 In my opinion all of them are sexier than People's latest Sexiest Man, Adam Levine.